jwuensche/scionlab-scripts/docs/index.md

  - [DFN (via DFN-GVS)](./testbeds/dfn.md)
  - [GTS GÉANT (bare metal servers managed directly by the GÉANT admins)](./testbeds/gts.md)

 The documentation covers the initial account creation, tooling setup for GNU/Linux machines, testbed deployment, and machine preparation to fit the requirements of the ScionLab administrators.
-Additionally, the basic steps are outlines to perform a system upgrade on the testbeds machines.
+Additionally, the basic steps are outlined to perform a system upgrade on the testbeds machines.

 ## Topology Overview